m-a-x/settle/README.md

 # settle
-Predict occupancy levels of libraries and dining halls at Columbia
+Predict occupancy levels of libraries and dining halls at Columbia.
+Using density scraping d
-## written in python 2.7 and requires most up-to-date versions of:
+written in python 2.7 and requires most up-to-date versions of:
 + requests
 + json
 + numpy